turingschool/front-end-curriculum/lessons/module-4/continuous-integration.md

 That's it!
 Easy, right?
 Just kidding.

 Now, any time you push new commits to your remote repository, TravisCI will automatically kick off a new build so you can keep an eye on the overall health and stability of your application.

+_Note: If you don't see your repo after you've flipped the switch, try refreshing the page._

 ### Configuring TravisCI